canonical/maas/docs/ipv6.rst

 network interface can have any number of IPv6 addresses even on a single subnet, several of these address assignment mechanisms can be combined.

-MAAS configures your nodes' default IPv6 route to use the router configured on the cluster interface, if there is one, so that the nodes will know their default gateway.
-If that is not what you want, or if you are planning to operate DHCPv6 clients that need routing information, you may still want route advertisements configured to make nodes obtain configuration over DHCP.
-If your router does not provide RAs, another option is to install and configure ``radvd`` somewhere on the network to advertise its route.
+MAAS statically configures your nodes' default IPv6 route to use the router configured on the cluster interface, if there is one, so that the nodes will know their default gateway.
+If you are planning to operate DHCPv6 clients that need routing information, you may still want route advertisements configured to make those clients obtain configuration over DHCP.

+If you want RAs but your gateway does not send them, install and configure ``radvd`` somewhere on the network to advertise its route.